of Claimants: The total number of claimants (members) whose plan expense fell within the corresponding expense band.

 % of Total Claimants: The percentage of claimants (members) whose plan expense fell within the corresponding expense band.
 This is calculated by dividing the # of Claimants by the total number of covered claimants.

-Cumulative % Usage: The cumulative percentage of total dollars paid by the plan sponsor at the corresponding expense band.
+Cumulative % Usage: The cumulative percentage of total dollars paid by the Plan Sponsor at the corresponding expense band.

-Cumulative Paid: The cumulative total amount paid by the plan sponsor on members in corresponding expense band.
+Cumulative Paid: The cumulative total amount paid by the Plan Sponsor on members in corresponding expense band.